capnproto/capnproto/doc/language.md

 const myConst :Int32 = 123 $baz(11);
 {% endhighlight %}

 `Void` annotations can omit the value.
 Struct-typed annotations are also allowed.
+Tip:  If you want an annotation to have a default value, declare it as a struct with a single field with a default value.

 {% highlight capnp %}
 annotation qux(struct, field) :Void;